How to Choose the Best LL.M. Program for You: A Complete Guide

 Be specific.
 Write down everything that catches your attention and resonates with you.

-Now you'll personalize the list.
+Now you personalize your list of LL.M. programs to choose.
 For all the features you’ve noted, consider them in the context of your life and your “why.”

 Why are you doing this?
 What are you trying to achieve?
 What resources do you have to take steps in that direction?
 What resources do you need to pull?